paradolfino/markdown-resume/resume.md

 4. Strong experience in design and development of customer/user facing Websites, Web Apps, and Games that function on multiple devices and screen sizes with a heavy emphasis on user experience and a Mobile First approach using Object Oriented Programming languages such as JavaScript (ES6), TypeScript, AJAX, Ruby, C#, and VB.NET.

+5. Solid Experience as working with version control systems such as Git.